rameenft/onvibe-competitor-analysis/README.md

 ## LLM provider: built on Claude, moving to Gemini

-Right now the content classification and report-writing steps run on Claude (Anthropic's API).
+Right now the content classification and report-writing steps run on Anthropic's API.
 I want to switch this to Gemini, since OnVibe already has its own Gemini setup — that means the company can run this fully on its own account instead of a new one having to be created just for this tool.
 The change is contained to three files (`lib/anthropic.ts`, `worker/pipeline/classify.ts`, `worker/pipeline/synthesize.ts`) —